garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Enterprise Architecture.md

 The [[ArchiMate]] core language defines a structure of generic elements & their relationships which can be specialized in different layers

 3 layers are defined within the [[ArchiMate]] core language as follows:
-1. The Business Layer depicts business er
+1. The Business Layer depicts business services offered to customers, which are realized in the organization by business processes performed by business actors
+2. The Application Layer depicts application services that support the business & the applications that realize them
+3. The Technology Layer comprises both information